Student Credit Cards

 Credit cards come with new responsibilities but they also offer good financial practice.
 Once they have a credit card, students must learn to budget and prudently manage their finances.
 Help your student set up a spending guideline that can be met each month.
 The figure takes into account what type of expenses should be charged, how much money should be used toward credit card debt, if applicable, and, regardless of the credit limit, the most they should charge on the card each month in your view.

 Often, credit cards for college student will come with a low limit, which helps prevent overspending and overcharging.

 - Financial Buffer

-Convenience is another benefit of top student credit cards.
+Convenience is another benefit of credit cards.
 Charging gas, textbooks, or even groceries keeps students from having to carry cash all the time.
 However, be sure to help your student keep careful track of all receipts so he or she does not overspend.

 The average student spends over $1,000 per year on textbooks and other supplies for college.
 Add that expense to housing, travel, and tuition and we're talking about a major four-year investment.

 Are the thousands of dollars you spend on a college education really worth it?
 The answer is probably, based on current employment statistics.
 However, this is a significant shift from what the answer would have been a few years ago.

 While in college, it’s normal to have help from parents or student loans in order to pay the monthly bills.
 So graduating and taking your first steps into the “real world” is often a very scary experience.
 This infographic helps to spell out the ...

 The answer to success may be as easy as cutting back on alcohol consumption in college.
 When you take the time to look at statistics, you can see how alcohol, debt and academic success all work together.

 Does school uniforms really reduce bullying, improve academic performance and make schools better?
 Read on for 23 thought-provoking statistics on school uniforms including how many students wear school uniforms and the cost per year.